RajChandravanshi/Customer-Churn-Prediction-and-Analysis/README.md

+## Customer Churn Analysis and Prediction
+This project focuses on analyzing customer churn using a dataset of customer activity and demographics.
+The goal is to perform exploratory data analysis (EDA) and build predictive machine learning models to classify churn outcomes.
+Hyperparameter tuning has been implemented to optimize model performance.

-# Customer-Churn-Prediction-and-Analysis
+# Project Structure
-A project focused on analyzing customer churn patterns and predicting churn behavior using machine learning techniques.
-Includes EDA, feature engineering, model building, and optimisation for actionable insights.